jonasrauber/linear-region-attack/README.rst

 This repository provides an efficient GPU impelementation of the Linear Region attack.
-If you find our attack useful or use this code, please cite "Scaling up the randomized gradient free adversarial attack reveals overestimation of robustness using established attacks".
+If you find our attack useful or use this code, please cite **"Scaling up the randomized gradient free adversarial attack reveals overestimation of robustness using established attacks"**.

 BibTeX
 ------